dellintosh/helm-gh-pages/README.md

 In couple of seconds GitHub will publish the change to GitHub Pages and your chart v1.0.0 will be available for download.

+## Credits

+This GitHub Action is a modified version of [stefanprodan](https://github.com/stefanprodan/gh-actions) original `gh-actions/helm-gh-pages` Action.
+Sadly, his version was not updated when GitHub released Actions v2, so I modified it to work with the v2 release.